simonmichael/haskell-links/README.md

   and easily discoverable by newcomers.
 - High quality content is not forgotten or perpetually undiscovered.
 - The community's most popular resources are featured prominently.
-- Maintenance is easy and enjoyable.
+- Using, contributing to, and managing the service is easy and fun.

 ## Some principles

-- Fun to use, contribute and manage.
 - Avoid unnecessary software dev/ops work - this aims to fill a need, not to generate work or a hobby.
   Existing, good enough, cheap beats pending, perfect, costly.
 - Ruthless efficiency - think Craigslist.
 Less is more.